rama270677/pvslib/float/README.md

 ---

-[*] This work has been partially funded by NASA LaRC under the Research Cooperative Agreement No. NCC-1-02043 awarded to the National Institute of Aerospace, and the French CNRS under PICS 2533 awarded to the Laboratoire de l'Informatique du Parallelisme.
+[*] This work has been partially funded by NASA LaRC under the Research Cooperative Agreement No. NCC-1-02043 awarded to the National Institute of Aerospace, and the French CNRS under PICS 2533 awarded to the Laboratoire de l'Informatique du Parallélisme.